Search

 1. Following up from [event/meeting]: This subject line is great for following up after an event or meeting.
 Customise it by mentioning the topics discussed or any decisions made, such as “Following up from the team meeting yesterday – wanted to discuss the timeline for the new project we’re working on.”

-1. Let’s discuss [topic] soon: This subject line is great for proposing a discussion or meeting.
+1. Let’s discuss [topic] soon: This subject line is great for proposing a discussion or meeting, especially as a follow-up after sending a proposal.
 Customise it by mentioning why it’s important to discuss, such as “Let’s discuss the budget for Q3 soon – we need to make sure we’re on track to meet our targets.”

 1. Checking in to see how everything’s going: This subject line is great for following up on a general topic or project.
 Customise it by mentioning specific areas you’re interested in, such as “Check in to see how everything’s going with the new product launch – any updates on the marketing strategy?”